bharmour

 If we have a tunnel (which is quite an unrealistic statement to make) we can reach Keylong (from Kugti) in less than 3 hours — say, about just as much as it takes from Bharmour to Kugti.
 Think of it more Lahauli in appearance than Chamba.

-Kugti is not just among top places to visit when in Bharmour but when you are anywhere in Chamba, be it, Dalhousie.
+Kugti is not just among the top places to visit when in Bharmour but when you are anywhere in Chamba, be it, Dalhousie.
 From Dalhousie, it can be a 2-day trip.

 Read more: My Visit To Kugti Village